nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ## What now?

 If you've set everything correctly then all that is left is for you to enjoy!
-Before you leave, have a quick look in the next section and on the `Frequently Asked Questions` article on the side-bar (I mean... if it has already been created).
+Before you leave, have a quick look in the next section and on the `Frequently Asked Questions` article on the left side-bar (I mean... if it has already been created).

 ## Things to keep in mind